kanikabaskar/PRODIGY_WD_02/README.md

+# Task 02: Stopwatch Web Application

+## Overview
+In this task, the goal is to build a functional stopwatch web application using HTML, CSS, and JavaScript.
+The primary focus is on implementing the JavaScript functionality to ensure that the stopwatch performs accurately and reliably.
+HTML is used to structure the application's elements, while CSS provides basic styling to enhance the user interface.

+## Functionality
+The stopwatch application is designed to offer the following core features:
+- **Start/Stop**: Allows users to start and pause the stopwatch.
+- **Reset**: Resets the stopwatch to `00:00:00`.
+- **Lap Recording**: Records lap times, which can be done even when the stopwatch is paused.

+## Implementation Focus
+While the application includes HTML and CSS, the emphasis for this task is on JavaScript.
+The JavaScript code handles the logic behind the stopwatch, ensuring that the start, stop, reset, and lap functionalities work as intended.
+The objective is to create a reliable and accurate time measurement tool.

+### JavaScript Features:
+- **Time Calculation**: JavaScript is used to calculate minutes, seconds, and milliseconds accurately.
+- **Interval Management**: The application uses `setInterval` to update the display in real-time.
+- **Lap Functionality**: Users can record lap times at any point, whether the stopwatch is running or paused.

-## Task 02
+## Conclusion

-To build a stopwatch web application, you can use HTML, CSS, and JavaScript.
-HTML is used to structure the elements of the application.
-By implementing functions for starting, pausing, and resetting the stopwatch, as well as tracking and displaying lap times, users can accurately measure and record time intervals.
-With these technologies and functionalities, you can create an interactive and user-friendly stopwatch web application.

-For this task i mainly focuses on only JavaScript, yes the functionality that should work properly not on the html and css but it good enough i think so
+This task demonstrates the ability to create an interactive and user-friendly stopwatch application, with a strong emphasis on the JavaScript code that powers the core functionalities.
+The HTML and CSS provide a basic but effective structure and styling, supporting the main goal of achieving a well-functioning stopwatch.